 "Cocolos are Dominican descended from black immigrants from the British West Indies, mainly from the Westward and Leeward Islands."

 Cocolos were active in establishing protestant churches in the country, including Anglican and Evangelical congregations.
 They also founded some of the first "mutual aid societies", in which members paid a membership fee, and received financial assistance in case of sickness, death, and legal difficulties.
 They also established several lodges in the country, some of them exclusively for Cocolo immigrants, although they later opened their membership to anyone.
 Another well-known contribution from Cocolos is the "guloyas", a dance troupe now a part of the traditional carnival parade.

 The origin of the term "Cocolo" itself is in dispute, however, it appears in literature going back to the mid-1800s used derogatorily to describe Haitian immigrants, but there is at least an example of the name also used to describe a Taino boy.
 "It seems to have been synonymous with dark-skinned person", Margot tells me, "but it is nowadays simply descriptive of this group of British West Indies immigrants, and it's lost its offensive connotations."

-And of course, food and drinks, the best-known one being Yaniqueque, followed by Domplines.
-Lesser known are Guavaberry–a drink, and jam, made with the eponymous fruit*– and calalú, a stew named after one of its ingredients, the leaves of yautía coco.
+The best-known dish of those is Yaniqueque, followed by Domplines.
+Lesser known are Guavaberry --a drink, and jam, made with the eponymous fruit* (scientific name Myrciaria floribunda)-- and calalú, a stew named after one of its ingredients, the leaves of yautía coco.

 Thanks to Ms. Dunker for sharing her recipe and time with us.
 If you are ever around San Pedro and want to try Cocolo food, pay them a visit.
 I strongly suggest you make arrangements beforehand as these dishes are not always available.